BarkleyREI-ArchiTECH/.github/profile/README.md

 ---

 The ArchiTECH™ platform is a web application that allows organization to create and manage their own websites without the hassle of a traditional CMS.
 We offer all of the support and benefits of a full-service Digital Marketing agency but at a fraction of the cost.

+---

+Contributors should start with our [Style Guide](https://github.com/BarkleyREI-ArchiTECH/styleguide) and request access from [@risadams](https://github.com/risadams) to join a team and begin contributing to the private repositories.